AviatrixSystems/Docs/HowTos/tgw_faq.rst

 What is the Aviatrix TGW Orchestrator?
 -----------------------------------------

-Aviatrix TGW Orchestrator builds the AVX Transit Network that includes TGW attached Spoke VPCs.
+Aviatrix TGW Orchestrator builds the Transit Network that includes TGW attached Spoke VPCs.

 Why should I use Transit Gateway Orchestrator?